oualabadmins/lab_deploy/tlg-base-config_x-vm/README.md

-﻿# MAX Skunkworks Lab - X VM Base Configuration with Custom Client VM Image (v1.0)
+﻿# Skunkworks Lab - X VM Base Configuration with Custom Client VM Image (v1.0)

 * **IMPORTANT**: Only deploy this template into a subscription with no ExpressRoute circuit.